 A PMA is normally granted to help address an urgent situation, e.g. as a result of a new disease.
-PMAs are intended to exist in the short term whilst the MA holder generates data to support a full MA.
+PMAs are intended to exist in the short term whilst you generate data to support a full MA.

-You may apply for a limited MA (LMA) to help fill an existing therapeutic gap and where the product is not expected to be sold in vast quantities; therefore, it is unrealistic to expect MA holders to generate full data packages and incur the costs involved.
+You may apply for a limited MA (LMA) to help fill an existing therapeutic gap and where the product is not expected to be sold in vast quantities; therefore, it is unrealistic to expect you to generate full data packages and incur the costs involved.

-For both PMAs and LMAs, it is up to the proposed MA holder to demonstrate that the benefits of the product outweigh any risks that may arise from them not providing all the data.
+For both PMAs and LMAs, it is up to you to demonstrate that the benefits of the product outweigh any risks that may arise from them not providing all the data.

 Further information about the distribution categories is in the guidance for retailers.